 2. Synchronous (real-time) lectures through Blackboard

-Blackboard will be used to participate in 90 minutes of synchronous (real-time) lectures on Fridays.
+Blackboard will be used to participate in 90 minutes of synchronous (real-time) lectures.
 You will find the PowerPoints for each lecture posted on Blackboard, which is also used to submit all assignments including personal reflections, papers, and exams.

 Introduction to Health CarePrint this page